muondu/Hotel-sytem/README.md

   <h3 align="center">Hotel System</h3>

   <p align="center">
-    This project is a Voting sytem <br>
+    This project is a Supermarket sytem <br>
    You can go to the
     Swimming pool,
     Spa